Last updated March 11, 2019

 Sumner brings to her leadership perspective, the knowledge and wisdom acquired as the Chief Staff Executive of the New Jersey Society of Association Executives, an organization that serviced Association Professionals in New Jersey before it’s 2010 merger into the Mid-Atlantic Society of Association Executives.
 Prior to that, she served as Deputy Executive Director of the New Jersey Apartment Association.
 During that tenure, the association doubled in both staff and budget.
 In addition to her executive skills, she has been a strategy consultant, career and presentation coach, and a professional speaker.

 Randi is the mother of three kids.
-Two will turn 17, and one who will leave teenagerhood behind to turn 20 while she is on her journey to 50.
-The family has two rescue dogs: a 14 year old cocker spaniel/poodle mix and a not yet 2 year old pitbull/boxer mix.
+Two who turned 17, and one who left teenagerhood behind to turn 20 while she was on her journey to 50 in 2020…. a truly different kind of year.
+The family has two rescue dogs: including (as of the 2019 launch of this blog) Cagney old cocker spaniel/poodle mix and Luna, a not yet 2 year old pitbull/boxer mix.
+(2020 Update: Rescue Dogs Flip Flop and Smilee added to the family and often one additional Foster Dog in the house at any given moment.)

-She is an avid science fiction fan, a boardgamer, and has recently learned to crochet among the many ways she amuses herself.
+She is an avid science fiction fan, coffee addict, family board & card game enthusiast, a dog & cat rescue proponent, and in 2020 learned to crochet among the many ways she amuses herself.